 Don't let them out if they haven't been fixed.

 It’s no secret that cats are small predators and that they enjoy hunting and killing.
-Even a well fed housecat will prey on birds and other animals for sport.
-In Canada, it’s estimated that cats are the number one cause of bird deaths and that approximately 1 to 4 billion birds are killed every year in the United States (Source).
+Even a well-fed house cat will prey on birds and other animals for sport.
+In Canada, it’s estimated that cats are the number one cause of bird deaths and that approximately one to four billion birds are killed every year in the United States (Source).
 It’s no wonder that environmentalists are concerned about the impact that domestic cats have on ecosystems.
 The issue of cats killing small animals indiscriminately is a cause for great concern.

 An outdoor cat is exposed to a variety of substances, and some of them are deadly.
 Antifreeze is a real danger: cats are attracted to the taste and smell of it.
 Ingesting antifreeze can cause kidney failure and death, even in a healthy cat.